Terms and conditions

 13. Collection and Disclosure of Personal Information (Privacy Policy)

-We may receive and store the personal information you enter into our website, provide to us directly or give to us by other forms.
-You may provide basic information such as name, phone number, address, email address, etc., to enable us to send information, provide updates, and process your product or service order.
+We may receive and store the personal information you enter into our website, provide to us directly or give to us by other means.
+You may provide basic information, such as your name, phone number, address, and email address, to enable us to send information, provide updates, and process your product or service order.
 We may collect additional information at other times, including but not limited to when you provide feedback or information about your personal, business, content, email preferences, survey answers, promotions, financial or credit card information, or communicate with our team.
 We respect and value diversity and opinions.
 We would never request any information that would disclose your political or religious beliefs, confidential health, sexual orientation, race or ethnicity, trade union membership, lobby group, association or criminal records.
 If you provide us with this information, we will treat it with high confidentiality.
 You are under no obligation to share this information with us.

 By providing us with personal information, you consent to the terms and the types of disclosure covered by this Policy.